PEDAGOGICAL PRACTISE

 conversing 2 (3).JPG

-Bee Land is an interdisciplinary seminar course for first year university students that I teach at the University of Guelph.
+Bee Land is an interdisciplinary seminar course for first year university students that I designed and taught at the University of Guelph.
+In 2017 I co-taught with Karen Houle.

-Bee Land explores the question: what can we learn from bees about how to BE in the world in a time of ecological and political instability?
+Bee Land explored the question: what can we learn from bees about how to BE in the world in a time of ecological and political instability?
 This course explores the culture of bees through the lenses of art, philosophy, dance, ecology, Indigenous knowledge, science, poetry, gastronomy, and hands-on encounters with wild and domestic bees.
-Students engage in field and arts-based research, look at intersecting and divergent ideas about interspecies relationships and the systemic roots of ecological decline, and explore inter-species activism and advocacy.
+Students engaged in field and arts-based research, looked at intersecting and divergent ideas about interspecies relationships and the systemic roots of ecological decline, and explore inter-species activism and advocacy.

 20201111_103916.jpg

-Owls and Owlets is a program I run with educator Danielle Gehl for young children and their caregivers hosted in the beautiful forest and farmlands of Fourfold farm - an organic farm outside of Guelph.
+Owls and Owlets is a program I ran with educator Danielle Gehl for young children and their caregivers hosted in the forest and farmlands of Fourfold farm in Ennotsville.

-‘Owls” provides an opportunity to gather, connect with the natural world and build supportive care-giving community.
-The program is inspired by Pickler and Waldorf approaches to early childhood and includes nature observation and skill building, songs, stories, forest tea/snacks and conversation.
+‘Owls” provided an opportunity to gather, connect with the natural world and build supportive care-giving community.

 garden quilt 2.JPG